dfinity/interface-spec/spec/index.md

 In the following, the `initial_wasm_store` is the store of the WebAssembly module after instantiation (as per WebAssembly spec) of the WebAssembly module contained in `A.wasm_module`, before executing a potential `(start)` function.
 The store `initialize_store(State, A.wasm_module)` is the store of the WebAssembly module after instantiation (as per WebAssembly spec) of the WebAssembly module contained in `A.wasm_module` while reusing the WebAssembly memory of `State`.

-If the old canister module exports a private custom section with the name "enhanced-orthogonal-persistence", then the `wasm_memory_persistence` option must be set to `opt keep`.
+If the old canister module exports a private custom section with the name "enhanced-orthogonal-persistence", then the `wasm_memory_persistence` option must be set to `opt keep` or `opt replace`, i.e., the option must not be `null`.

+If the `wasm_memory_persistence` option is set to `opt keep`, then the new canister module must export a private custom section with the name "enhanced-orthogonal-persistence".

 Conditions